 However in a group fight you cannot allow anyone to take a grip.
 Why?
 Because they will stop your constant movement and pull you to the floor.

 The result is simple.
 Smash anything that grabs you or tries to grab you.
 A man grabs you smash their forearm with yours.
-Whatever it
+Whatever it takes get those hands off you!

 Check out the Defence Lab boys in action with lots of examples of this.